remi-td/superset-td/README.md

  (Default on a local deployment)
 * Login with the admin user and password.
 See defaults in [config file](admin.cfg).
 * Create the database connection:
     * Go to Sources>Databases and click "Add a new record".
-E.g. http://localhost:8088/databaseview/add
+E.g. http://localhost:8088/databaseview/add.
-    * Enter a name for the Database connection
+    * Enter a name for the Database connection.
     * Specify the [SQLAlchemy URL](http://docs.sqlalchemy.org/en/rel_1_0/core/engines.html#database-urls), specifying 'teradata' for the dialect.
-E.g `teradata://user:password@192.168.123.123/dbc`
+E.g `teradata://user:password@192.168.123.123/dbc`.
     * You may want to check "Expose in SQL Lab" to directly write queries in the SQL lab.
-    * Test/Save connection
+    * Test/Save connection.
 * Import tables/views:
     * Go to Sources>Tables and click "Add a new record".
-E.g. http://localhost:8088/tablemodelview/add
+E.g. http://localhost:8088/tablemodelview/add.
-    * Select the database connection, schema (e.g. 'dbc'), table (e.g. 'tables')
+    * Select the database connection, schema (e.g. 'dbc'), table (e.g. 'tables').
     * Click save and click on the table name to start editing a slice!